 Upon receipt of a signed authorization in the form set forth herein, the City will deduct from the pay of an employee covered by this Agreement the monthly dues in the amount payable by him or her as certified by the Union to the City.
 Deductions shall be made from earnings payable on the first paycheck of each month beginning with the first month immediately following the date of receipt of such authorization.
 Such deduction shall be remitted to the Treasurer of the Union within fifteen (15) days after the deduction has been made.
-The authorization card shall be as follows:
+If bargaining unit member requests a change in membership/dues status the bargaining unit member will be directed to the Union.
+The Union shall give the City timely notice of any change in such authorization, with the understanding that the City will promptly execute said changes in payroll deductions.